 output:

-Note: ‘ls -g’ option is similar to ‘ls -l’, but with ‘-g’ option will skip the owner details of files and directories.
+Note: The 'ls -g' option is similar to the 'ls -l' option, but with the '-g' option it will skip the owner details of the files and directories.
 In the above example it lists all the files without owner details.

 6. How to list the index (inode) number of each File and Directory?